tung/ruggrogue/book/saving-and-loading.md

 It's worth noting what *isn't* being considered here: entity IDs.
 It turns out that entity IDs are not only serializable, but they're 100% safe to save as-is with no further intervention.
-If game data were stored and managed with something like references or pointers instead, which would require an [unswizzling](https://en.wikipedia.org/wiki/Pointer_swizzling) strategy that would have to invade the data serialization logic.
+If game data were stored and managed with something like references or pointers instead, it would need an [unswizzling](https://en.wikipedia.org/wiki/Pointer_swizzling) strategy that would have to invade the data serialization logic.

 ## Loading